Video Streaming Thinking: VideoLLMs Can Watch and Think Simultaneously

 Formally, given a video stream $\mathcal{V}$, let $\mathbf{v}_i$ denote the visual features for the $i$-th frame.
 We accumulate these incoming features into discrete clips $\mathbf{c}^k = \{\mathbf{v}_i\}_{i=\tau_{k-1}+1}^{\tau_k}$, where the boundary $\tau_k$ is set when the accumulated visual tokens reach the preset capacity $L$.
 At each interval $k$, conditioned on the current clip $\mathbf{c}^k$ and the accumulated memory $\mathbf{m}^{k-1}$, the LLM generates a streaming thought $\mathbf{z}^k$ by sampling from the distribution $\mathbf{z}^k \sim p(\mathbf{z} \mid \mathbf{c}^k, \mathbf{m}^{k-1})$.
 Here, $\mathbf{z}^k$ summarizes the essential semantics of the current video segment, preserving the continuity of the overall thought process.
 For the long-term textual memory, we employ a memory update function $\mathbf{m}^k = \text{Update}(\mathbf{m}^{k-1}, \mathbf{z}^k)$, which adopts a simple first-in-first-out strategy to evict the earliest memory entries.

 This iterative reasoning process continues until step $K$, when a user query $\mathbf{q}$ is received.
-Upon this trigger, the LLM generates the final response $\mathbf{y}$ based on the accumulated previous thoughts and the latest visual context.
-Consequently, the joint probability is decomposed as: {
+Upon this trigger, the LLM generates the final response $\mathbf{y}$ based on the accumulated thoughts $\{\mathbf{z}^k\}_{k=1}^{K-1}$ and the latest visual context $\mathbf{c}^K$.
+Consequently, the joint probability of the thoughts and the final answer is decomposed as: {

 } This formulation yields two distinct advantages.
 1) It amortizes the computational cost of Chain-of-Thought (CoT) generation over the pre-query phase.
 This strategy effectively achieves test-time scaling to boost performance without incurring additional latency at the moment of user interaction.
 2) The sequential generation of thoughts naturally aligns with the temporal causality inherent in streaming videos.
 This structure facilitates the adaptation of offline models to online scenarios by mirroring the progressive nature of the video stream.